 - Section 3635 of the NYS Education Law requires all non-city districts provide transportation for pupils enrolled in kindergarten through grade 8 who live more than two miles from the school they attend and for pupils enrolled in grades 9-12 who live more than three miles from the school they attend up to a distance of 15 miles.
 The distances in each case are measured by the nearest available routes from home to school.

 - In order to obtain transportation for their children, parents must file requests with the Transportation Office by April 1 of the preceding school year or within 30 days of moving to the district.

 - Non-public school student bus stops will be assigned in the same manner as defined for public school students.

 - Routes will be established in the most efficient and economical manner.

-- The school is an approved special education program, as per the Executive Director of Special Education and Pupil Personnel Services.
+Students attending out-of-district placements are eligible for transportation to their programs provided that the school is an approved special education program, as per the Assistant Superintendent for Pupil Personnel Services.

 Divorced Parents Sharing Custody